Lifelong Reinforcement Learning with Modulating Masks: Related work

-In the RL domain, a lifelong learner is usually developed by combining a standard deep RL algorithm, either on-policy or off-policy (for example, DQN, PPO, or SAC), with a lifelong learning algorithm.
+In LRL, the learner is usually developed by combining a standard deep RL algorithm, either on-policy or off-policy (for example, DQN, PPO \citep{schulman2017ppo}, or SAC \citep{haarnoja2018sac}), with a lifelong learning algorithm.
 CLEAR \citep{rolnick2019clear} is a lifelong RL that combines IMPALA with a replay method and behavioral cloning.
 Progress \& Compress \citep{schwarz2018pnc} demonstrated the combination of IMPALA with EWC and policy distillation techniques.
-Other notable methods include the combination of a standard deep RL agent (SAC) with PackNet \citep{mallya2018packnet} as demonstrated in the Continual World robotics benchmark \cite{wolczyk2021continualworld}.
-In addition, \cite{mendez2022neuralcomposition} developed an algorithm combining neural composition, offline RL, and PPO to facilitate knowledge reuse and rapid task learning via functional composition of knowledge.
+Other notable methods include the combination of a standard deep RL agent (SAC) with mask derived from pruning in PackNet \citep{mallya2018packnet, schwarz2021powerpropagation} as demonstrated in the Continual World robotics benchmark \citep{wolczyk2021continualworld}.
+In addition, \citet{mendez2022neuralcomposition} developed an algorithm combining neural composition, offline RL, and PPO to facilitate knowledge reuse and rapid task learning via functional composition of knowledge.
 To tackle a lifelong learning scenario with interference among tasks, current methods \citep{kessler2020unclear, kessler2022owl} employ a multi-head policy network (i.e., a network with shared feature extractor layers connected to different output layers/heads per task) that combine a standard RL algorithm (e.g. DQN or SAC) with synaptic consolidation methods.
+In another class of LRL approach, \citet{kaplanis2018continual} demonstrated a lifelong RL agent that combined DQN with multiple-time scale learning at the synaptic level \citep{benna2016computational}, and the model was adapted to multiple timescale learning at the policy level \citep{kaplanis2019policy} via the combination of knowledge distillation and PPO.